-At the end of a past year, the foundation reported over $230 million in assets and more than $57 million in total giving.
+At the end of a past year, the foundation reported over $357 million in assets and more than $84 million in total grantmaking.
 Grants have been as low as $936 and as high as over $5.3 million in the past.
-Dive into the funder's past 990 Forms to get a deeper sense of how it awards grants.
+Grant seekers can look into the funder's past 990 Forms to get a deeper sense of how it awards grants.

-Overall, this funder maintains a large local focus on Arkansas and aims to impact higher education and economic development in the state.
-It’s also been a big supporter of public schools and extended its support to schools in North Carolina, Louisiana and Oklahoma.
+Overall, this funder maintains a large local focus on Arkansas and seeks to impact higher education and economic development in the state.
+It has also been a big supporter of public schools and extended its support to schools in North Carolina, Louisiana, and Oklahoma.
 Some other funding efforts have had a more national focus.

 For well over a decade, the foundation has been giving out its Windgate Fellowship Awards, which are among the most prestigious and sought-after awards for emerging craft artists in the U.S. Past winners have specialized in wood furniture, jewelry making, fiber and textiles, ceramics, sculpture, and book arts.
 Universities around the country are invited to nominate graduating seniors to support their crafts and further innovations in the field of craft arts.
-This is a very rare funding niche that Windgate clearly specializes in.
-Ten of these fellowships of $15,000 each are awarded each year.
+This is a very rare funding niche.
+Windgate awards ten of these fellowships of $15,000 each year.

-Grant applications are accepted all throughout the year, but try to get yours in by March 1, July 1, or October for consideration in the next grant cycle.
-However, Windgate stresses that you should first email the foundation before submitting a full application.
-The initial inquiry form can be found on the funder's How To Apply page.
+The foundation accepts grant applications throughout the year, but grant seekers should try to get it in by March 1, July 1, or October for consideration in the next grant cycle.
+However, Windgate stresses that grant seekers should first email the foundation before submitting a full application.
+Find the initial inquiry form on the funder's How To Apply page.
 You can view a list of past grant recipients and financial data here.